 (b) Residential Load Profile Group Timeline

-(i) Every three years, ERCOT shall determine the Load Profile Type for the Load Profile ID for each active and de-energized Residential ESI ID based on the current Profile Decision Tree in Appendix D. ERCOT shall provide the TDSPs with a list of Residential ESI IDs containing the current Load Profile Type and the recommended Load Profile Type for those ESI IDs where ERCOT recommends a change in Load Profile Type assignment.
+(i) Every three years, ERCOT shall determine the Load Profile Type for the Load Profile ID for each active and de-energized Residential ESI ID based in Section 20.
+ERCOT shall provide the TDSPs with a list of Residential ESI IDs containing the current Load Profile Type and the recommended Load Profile Type for those ESI IDs where ERCOT recommends a change in Load Profile Type assignment.
 An electronic copy of each list shall be delivered to each TDSP no later than March 30.

 (ii) For each ESI ID contained in the lists, the TDSPs shall review the recommended Load Profile Segment assignment and determine whether the recommended change is consistent with the TDSP tariffs, the applicable REP billing requirements, and whether the ESI ID is active or de-energized.
 The TDSP shall then send finalized lists of ESI IDs back to ERCOT no later than April 10.
 The finalized lists shall indicate all revisions determined to be necessary by the TDSP.